 Award 2013, Eindhoven

-The winner of the 2013 Visible Award is The Silent University, an autonomous knowledge exchange platform by and for refugees, asylum seekers and migrants.
-It is led by a group of lecturers, consultants and research fellows.
-Each group contributes to the programme in different ways, which include course development, specific research on key themes as well as personal reflections on what it means to be a refugee and asylum seeker.
+The recipient of the 2013 Visible Award is The Silent University, an autonomous knowledge exchange platform by and for refugees, asylum seekers and migrants.
+It is led by a group of lecturers, consultants, and research fellows.
+Each group contributes to the program in different ways, which include course development, specific research on key themes as well as personal reflections on what it means to be a refugee and asylum seeker.
 This platform will be presented using the format of an academic program.
-To know more about the project go here.
+To know more about the project, go here.

-On occasion of its second edition, the Visible Award evolves it project and seeks an innovative approach that passes through a more transparent methodology around its jury session which takes form during a public event at the museum.
-The jury session is not only a confrontation between experts, in order to select an exemplary socially engaged art project, but rather a moment for sharing knowledge and collective learning, that in the process of assessing the winning project will hopefully create an opportunity to put at work the vast network of professionals existing around the Visible project.
+On occasion of its second edition, the Visible Award evolves its project and seeks an innovative approach that passes through a more transparent methodology around its jury session which takes form during a public event at the museum.

-On 14 December the prestigious, interdisciplinary jury, chaired by Charles Esche, gather together in order to assess the merits of the 10 shortlisted projects and select the winner of the 2013 Visible Award.
-Next to the five invited jury members, the audience of the event represents the sixth member of the jury and will be able to put in a public vote.
+On December 14, the prestigious, interdisciplinary jury, chaired by Charles Esche, gathered together at the Vanabbemuseum to assess the merits of the 10 shortlisted projects and select the recipient of the 2013 Visible Award.
+Next, to the five invited jury members, the audience of the event represents the sixth member of the jury and will be able to put in a public vote.